wilsaj/flask-admin-old/docs/index.rst

 .. module:: flaskext.admin

 Flask-Admin aims to be a flexible, customizable web-based interface to your datastore.
-It's not quite there yet.
-At the moment, Flask-Admin only works with SQLAlchemy declarative models.
+Currently, Flask-Admin only works with SQLAlchemy declarative models but support for additional datastores will be added in future versions.

 .. note::
    Flask-Admin will only work with versions of Flask 0.7 or above.